San Francisco Office

-His practice concentrates on insolvency planning, bankruptcy cases, out-of-court reorganizations and workouts.
+Marc's practice concentrates on insolvency planning, bankruptcy cases, out-of-court reorganizations and workouts.
 He represents secured and unsecured creditors, acquirers of assets from insolvent companies, debtors, indenture trustees, committees, public entities and bankruptcy trustees.

-Prior to joining Orrick, Marc was a partner at Sidley & Austin in Los Angeles from 1980 to 1990.
+Prior to joining Orrick, Marc was a partner at Sidley Austin in Los Angeles from 1980 to 1990.
 He was an associate and partner at Shutan & Trost in Los Angeles from 1975 to 1980.

 A sample of notable recent engagements includes the following.

 Directory Distributing Associates.
 Lead insolvency lawyer, working with Orrick’s employment lawyers in the representation of related multinational corporations in the chapter 11 case of a co-defendant in Fair Labor Standards Act cases originally filed in Texas and San Francisco, but removed to the district court and ultimately the bankruptcy court in St. Louis.
 After obtaining a stay of the litigation as to our clients, and after two years of motion practice, a global settlement was reached with the assistance of mediators in San Francisco and then Atlanta.
 The chapter 11 plan of liquidation, funded by our clients and to a much greater extent by recipients of alleged avoidable transfers, discharged over 46,000 FLSA claims and resulted in the dismissal with prejudice of the two cases.
 Over 98% of the FLSA claimants who returned ballots voted to approve the plan.